-We work closely with Connexions within Years 9, 10 and 11, to ensure that all pupils receive the best career advice and guidance and this forms part of an annual review for our pupils from Year 9 onwards.
+We work closely with the Connexions within year 9, 10 and 11, to ensure that all pupils receive the best career advice and guidance and this forms part of an annual review for our pupils from Year 9 onwards.

-Pupils have had the opportunity to take part in various work experiences within KS4 and we have been able to give some of our students opportunities to work with companies to provide alternative curriculums to some of our more complex-needs students, who wish to go onto apprenticeships.
+Pupils have had the opportunity to take part in various work experiences within KS4 and we have been able to give some of our students' opportunities to work with companies to provided alternative curriculums to some of our more complex-needs students, who wish to go onto apprenticeships.

 Year 11 SEND pupils are given the opportunity to visit colleges and the SENDCo and SEND Department will support with this.
-We work closely with colleges to ensure a smooth transition from the School to college.
+We work closely with the colleges to ensure a smooth transition from the academy to college.

-Where can you find Wellington's SEND Policy and who can you contact for further information?
+Where can you find Wellington's SEND policy and who can you contact for further information?

-If you wish to view the SEND Policy, you will find it on the School's website and you should contact Mrs Norbury (SENDCo) or Mr Williams (Assistant SENDCo) for any further information.
+If you wish to view the SEND policy, you will find it on the School's website and you should contact Mrs Norbury (SENDCo) or Mr Williams (Assistant SENDCo) for any further information.